Scholarships and Awards

 - have a cumulative GPA of ≥3.20;

-To apply for Philosophy scholarships, please complete a general application online here.
-Students must also upload a writing sample or essay demonstrating philosophical aptitude.
+To apply for Philosophy scholarships, complete a general application online.
+Both the Friends of Philosophy and Whittington Scholarships require a writing sample or essay demonstrating philosophical aptitude.
+The complete AY20–21 application must be submitted by Fridsay March 5th 2021.